Bell AH-1 Cobra: Pakistan

-Pakistan repeatedly sought the Bell AH-1 SuperCobra from the US to supplement and replace its current AH-1 Cobras.
-Attempts to acquire the AH-1Z Viper or AH-64 Apache from the US were rejected, so Pakistan turned to buying other foreign attack helicopters.
+Pakistan repeatedly sought the Bell AH-1W SuperCobra from the US to supplement and replace its current AH-1 Cobras.
+Attempts to acquire the AH-1Z Viper or AH-64E Apache from the US were rejected, so Pakistan turned to buying other foreign attack helicopters.
 Possible candidates have included the Turkish T129, the Chinese CAIC Z-10, and the Russian Mi-35 Hind.
 In November 2014, Russia approved the sale of Mi-35M helicopters to Pakistan.
 In April 2015, China delivered three Z-10s to Pakistan.
 During the same month, the US Department of State approved the sale of 15 AH-1Zs and associated equipment to Pakistan.
 During October 2017, the T129 was also reported to be a contender for further orders.

 Philippines

-The Jordanian government offered to provide up to four surplus AH-1F Cobras to the Philippines for counter terrorism operations.
+The Jordanian government offered to provide up to four surplus AH-1F/S Cobras to the Philippines for counter terrorism operations.
 The offer was later reduced to two units, which the Philippine government accepted.
-On 26 November 2019, an Antonov An-124 airlifter carried the two Bell AH-1F Cobras from Jordan to Clark International Airport/Clark Air Base.
+On 26 November 2019, an Antonov An-124 airlifter carried the two Bell AH-1S Cobras from Jordan to Clark International Airport/Clark Air Base.
 The helicopters are reportedly painted in a light grey livery similar to the paint scheme of the PAF's AgustaWestland AW109E armed helicopters.

-PAF AH-1s conducted airstrikes on communist insurgent positions as part of OPLAN "Wrath of Polaris 2" conducted by Joint Task Force Tala in Gonzaga, Cagayan.
+The helicopters were used as training and transition platforms as the PAF prepares to acquire new purpose-built attack helicopters, while also used for secondary ground support and attack roles.
+PAF AH-1s conducted airstrikes on communist insurgent positions as part of OPLAN "Wrath of Polaris 2" conducted by Joint Task Force Tala in Gonzaga, Cagayan, as well as other airstrikes against terrorist forces.

+The AH-1S Cobras were retired from service on 28 December 2024 after a few years in service, as parts have become difficult to obtain.